Anti-Spam (& Tool Kit)

 No grandfathering of PIPEDA consents

-Industry Canada has made clear that there will be no grandfathering of consents obtained under PIPEDA, unless those consents qualify as express consent for CASL purposes.
+There is no grandfathering of consents obtained under PIPEDA, unless those consents qualify as express consent for CASL purposes.
 PIPEDA permits both implied and express consent.
 As noted, under CASL, implied consent is available only in limited specifically-defined circumstances.

 Implied consent is defined under CASL to include circumstances where a potential recipient has either posted or provided his or her electronic address without an indication that they do not wish to receive CEMs or the sender and the recipient have a defined existing business relationship, or existing non-business relationship.
 An existing business relationship is defined essentially to mean a relationship that existed within the previous two years involving the sale or lease of a product, service or land or a contract relating to such a transaction, or an inquiry relating to such a transaction made within the previous six months.
 An existing non-business relationship is defined to mean a donation, gift or volunteer work provided to a registered charity, or membership in a club or association (as defined).